-Summarizing and considering the results presented above, the site sample NE2 was the closest site sample of the native area to all invasive site samples but Guangdong.
-Thus, it was used to represent the native area in the competing scenarios of the ABC analyses.
-In view of the incomplete sampling of the native area (no sample from Canada was obtained) and the strong genetic structuration observed in the USA, it is unlikely that NE2 is a sample of the true source population.
-An unsampled “ghost” population diverging from NE2 was thus included in all scenarios (see Figures 1, S1, S2, S3, S4 and Table S1).
+Summarizing and considering the results presented above, the native site sample NE2 was the closest to all invasive site samples but Guangdong.
+Thus, it was used to represent the native area in the competing scenarios of the ABC analyses, together with three other genetically closed samples (NE5, NE9 and NE22).
+In view of the incomplete sampling of the native area (no sample from Canada was obtained) and the strong genetic structuration observed in the USA, it is unlikely that one of our native sample is representative of the true source population.
+An unsampled “ghost” population diverging from the group of American samples was thus included in all scenarios (Figure S2).
 We also considered the following relevant genetic units to characterize the invaded areas in the following ABC analyses:

 Japanese genetic unit 1, hereafter called Japan1, represented by Kosa, the closest sample to the introduction point in Japan and considered coming from the native area (Japan being the first known outbreak area of the PWN);

 Japanese genetic unit 2, hereafter called Japan2, represented by Kasumig3;

+Japanese genetic unit 3, hereafter called Japan3, represented by Jap212;

 Chinese genetic unit 1, hereafter called China1, represented by Laoshan;